An example of why it is so important to correlate the structural and optical properties of semiconductor nanorods directly

 Materials and Methods

 Previous studies revealed anomalous blue light emission from GaN NRs containing nominally 8, 3 nm thick In14Ga86N quantum disk (Qdisk) inserts grown by molecular beam epitaxy (500 – 600 °C).
-At these low growth temperatures ~60% of the NRs exhibit ideal structures containing “perfect” InGaN Qdisks (Figure 1c), however, the remainder are of low-quality with highly defective structures (Figure 1d).
-Analysis by PL revealed strong green and blue emission bands (550 and 460 nm, FWHMs 65 nm respectively).
+At these low growth temperatures, ~60% of the NRs exhibit ideal structures containing "perfect" InGaN Qdisks (Figure 1c).
+However, the remainder are of low quality with highly defective structures (Figure 1d).
+Analysis by PL revealed strong green and blue emission bands (550 and 460 nm, FWHMs 65 nm, respectively).
 The anomalous blue emission was concluded to be due to composition fluctuation within the InGaN Qdisks of the high-quality NRs; the low-quality NRs were thought to be too structurally poor to emit light efficiently.

 The integral spectrum recorded by CL from hundreds of NRs replicated the spectrum observed by PL in previous work.
-However, an investigation by high spatial resolution CL demonstrated that the blue emission band originated from the low-quality NRs only.
+However, an investigation by high spatial resolution CL demonstrated that only the blue emission band originated from low-quality NRs.
 Moreover, quantum dot (Qdot)-like emission centers emitting with a range of wavelengths (380 - 480 nm, FWHM 4 – 10 nm) were observed (Figure 1e) and could be correlated directly with small (<10 nm diameter) In14Ga86N nanoclusters formed unintentionally within the Qdisk region.
 This discovery could be an important step in producing solid-state quantum emitters for encryption and demonstrates the importance of correlating structural and functional properties in nano-objects.

 Summary